Asian shares mixed after stimulus lifts Dow, S&P to records

 BANGKOK (AP) — Stocks were mixed in Asia on Friday after broad gains lifted several major indexes to all-time highs on Wall Street.

-Tokyo’s benchmark rose 1% while Chinese indexes slipped as investors cashed in on recent surges in share prices.
-Oil prices fell slightly and the yield on the U.S. 10-year Treasury was steady at 1.54%.
+Tokyo’s benchmark rose 1.7%.
+Hong Kong declined but the Shanghai Composite index recovered from early losses.
+Oil prices fell and the yield on the U.S. 10-year Treasury rose to 1.57%.

 That and progress in vaccinations against Covid-19 have helped settle some of the uncertainty that has roiled markets in recent weeks.

-Shares rose in Jakarta but fell in Singapore and Malaysia.
-Taiwan was unchanged.
+Shares rose in Taiwan and Jakarta but fell in Singapore and Malaysia.

 On Thursday, the S&P 500, the Dow Jones Industrial Average and a measure of small-company stocks all closed at record levels as a recent stretch of volatile trading in the bond market continued to ease, keeping investors in a buying mood.